irods/irods/docs/manual/architecture.md

 #### Universal Mass Storage Service

-The univMSS storage resource delegates stage_to_cache and sync_to_arch operations to an external script which is located in the server/bin/cmd directory.
+The univMSS storage resource delegates stage_to_cache and sync_to_arch operations to an external script which is located in the msiExecCmd_bin directory.
 It currently writes to the Vault path of that resource instance, treating it as a unix file system.

 When creating a "univmss" resource, the context string provides the location of the Universal MSS script.